n1tehawk/papertiger/Readme.txt

 Further possible refinements:
 - support for other databases (sqlite, PostgreSQL, MS SQL Server)
-- using image cleanup tools such as unpaper
+- using image cleanup tools such as scantailor and unpaper
 - using WIA etc on Windows to support Windows scanners
 - write .deb install pacakge for easy installation on Debian servers
 - batch import of images/pdfs